All Episodes

 Yeah.

-And I've never been, yeah, I've never been a person who I don't even often talk about it because people there's such a stigma around being vegan.
+And I've never been, yeah, I've never been a person who I don't even often talk about it because there's such a stigma around being vegan.

-One of my favorite passages is the fountainhead.
+One of my favorite passages is the fountain head.

 I think she's describing Howard Rook smoking a cigarette.